unternet-co/unternet.co/docs/web-applets/guides/creating-an-applet.md

 1. The manifest, where you define all your actions
 2. A script that handles actions, mutates state, and updates the view
-3. The HTML view, where new changes will be rendered
+3. The HTML page, where new changes will be rendered

 ### Inspect your applet